aasorg/hacks-collector/README.md

 Whether you submit a hack via the web form or via GitHub, subsequent updates should be done via GitHub.
-Assuming that the hack entry you want to edit is inside the main [hacks-collector](http://github.com/aasorg/hacks-collector) repository, navigate to the folder for the relevant .Astronomy meeting, then click on the file you want to edit.
+Assuming that the hack entry you want to edit is inside the main [hacks-collector](http://github.com/aasorg/hacks-collector) repository, navigate to the folder for the relevant AAS meeting, then click on the file you want to edit.
 Once the contents of the file show, click on the pen icon in the upper right to edit the file: